nhsengland/datascience/docs/our_work/epma_autocoding.md

 ## The Problem
 The ePMA (electronic prescribing and medicine administration) data collection is a person-level data asset containing information on what medication is prescribed and administered in secondary care settings.
 The ePMA data that hospitals submit contain a number of free text fields including: medication name, dosage, route and frequency.
 This creates some challenges when aiming to collect and eventually disseminate this data:

-1. Free text can potenitally contain PID (patient identifiable data) which is not permitted
+1. Free text can potentially contain PID (patient identifiable data) which is not permitted
 2. Free text descriptions of medication makes analysis hard because the same medication could be described in multiple ways

 ## Our Solution